websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrade-overview.md

    Do this on your current installation before database upgrade.
 ```

 The latest version of each app targeted for your new Liferay version may have database schema changes.
 For this reason, you must eventually upgrade the app data too.

-**Option 1:** If you plan to use the Database Upgrade Tool (described in below in [Executing the Database Upgrade](#executing-the-database-upgrade)), install the apps on the new Liferay version *before* using the tool.
-The Database Upgrade Tool automatically upgrades app data too.

-**Option 2:** If you plan to [Upgrade via Docker](./upgrading-via-docker.md), install the apps on the *deploy* folder *before* running the docker image.
+You can upgrade the app data *during* your database upgrade or *after* your database upgrade.

+**Option 1:** Install the latest apps *before* database upgrade and upgrade the app data automatically as part of your database upgrade.
+Each database upgrade path describes app setup details.

-**Option 3:** Otherwise install the apps on the new Liferay version anytime *after* upgrading the database and then use [Gogo shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to check for and execute any required app data upgrades.
-This option is mentioned again in [Post Upgrade Considerations](./post-upgrade-considerations.md).
+**Option 2:** Install the latest apps *after* database upgrade and use [Gogo shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to upgrade the app data.
+The [Post Upgrade Considerations](./post-upgrade-considerations.md) describes app setup details.

 ## Upgrading Custom Development